Why choose Pre-Kindergarten at AOSR?

 - You will be choosing an innovative program, inspired by the world renowned Reggio Emilia Approach.

-It is our belief that young children flourish in an environment where they can engage in a collaborative process of experimentation and investigation.
-We guide and encourage children to enrich their knowledge through active exploration and inquiry.
-Their ideas and opinions are valued and respected, thereby allowing the children to feel confident as they attempt new tasks and activities.
+- Your child will flourish in an environment where they can engage in a collaborative process of experimentation and investigation, enriching their knowledge through active exploration and inquiry.

 A Progressive Approach

 Our method of planning and implementing curriculum throughout the year is largely inspired by the well-known Reggio Emilia approach.
 We focus on creating a stimulating and welcoming educational environment that nourishes children’s curiosity, motivation to learn and interest in social interaction.

 We believe in the capabilities of each child and work daily to allow children to reveal their potential.
 This involves listening to children, reflecting on their interests and allowing the curriculum to emerge as they explore a topic.
 While teachers set general goals for the class, the children’s ideas are considered as a key aspect of how activities and projects proceed.

 If you would like to learn more about the Reggio Emilia approach, please visit www.reggiochildren.it.

 Full day Pre-Kindergarten Program for 3 and 4 year-olds:

 - Bus service available